Skip to main content

 public_addr: app-ui.example.com

-If the node has HTTP_PROXY, Teleport may route to the proxy for internal services and return 503.
-Add NO_PROXY in systemd:
+If the node has HTTP_PROXY, Teleport may try to reach internal apps through that proxy and return 503.
+Adding NO_PROXY in systemd is safer:

 # /etc/systemd/system/teleport.service